 AUTUMNAL SCENES

-A collection of Autumn-inspired artworks from our collection
+A collection of Autumn-inspired artworks and objects from our collection

 4 minute read

-The leaves are beginning to fall, and the temperatures have suddenly dropped here in Oxford.
+The leaves are beginning to fall and there's a parade of changing colours along the streets and in the parks of Oxford.
 Autumn is upon us.

 Flowers of Autumn